Updated: December 13th, 2020 | December 13th, 2020

 I love Australia.
 It’s one of my favorite countries in the world.
 I’ve been going there for over a decade and have crossed the country more times than I’ve crisscrossed my own country.
-I’ve stayed in countless hostels throughout Australia.
+Over the course of my visits, I’ve stayed in countless hostels around Australia.
 Some of them were great, some of them were terrible, some of them were just OK.

 - Location – Cities here are big and they can take some time to get around.
 Pick a place that is central to the sites and nightlife you want to see.
 All the hostels listed here are in central locations.